Arimodu/ArainUI/README.md

 ## State of development
 As of writing this it is not yet possible to even connect to a server, as such I will post updates here.

-You can also follow the development on the [https://trello.com/b/eEwUQwsd](Trello page)
+You can also follow the development on the [Trello page](https://trello.com/b/eEwUQwsd)

 ## Contributing
 The workload to get this into working order is quite severe, **!!PRs are welcome!!**